7Block Labs

 10) Post‑deployment monitoring and IR: alerts, controls, and sunsetting realities

-• Oracle data staleness or large deviations.
+• Oracle data that’s looking stale or has big deviations.

 11) Access control that survives personnel changes